-After you’ve completed these four steps, you’ll have an arsenal of raw data that can be transformed into custom blog topics.
+After you’ve completed these five steps, you’ll have an arsenal of raw data that can be transformed into custom blog topics.

-What if I told you that writing a blog post is just like carving out a sculpture?
+What if I told you that writing a blog post is just like carving a sculpture?

 You are the artist.
 Your research document is your block of marble.
 You just need to chisel away at the unnecessary material to give life to your post.

-The only question that remains is how do you conduct the quality of research that is required?
+The only question that remains is: how do you conduct research fast?

 The process is quite simple:

 - The same steps used to generate blog topics can be used for your research.
-Only, instead of focusing on the idea, you focus on the content.
+Instead of focusing on the idea, you focus on the content.

 - As you read to gather your research, jot down the ideas that come to mind.
 Let reading be the input and writing the output.